 Bridging the Gap

 Are you a parent of a deaf or hard of hearing child that is struggling socially, academically, or emotionally?
 You’re not alone.
-Deaf or hard of hearing children can face a unique set of challenges that often begin with delayed language acquisition because their communication needs are different and oftentimes aren’t being met.
+Deaf or hard of hearing children can face a unique set of challenges that often begin with delayed language acquisition because their communication needs are different and oftentimes aren’t being met, which is one reason why CSD of South Dakota exists.
 It is common for parents to have limited access to resources and information beyond the recommendations of non-deaf individuals such as medical or audiology professionals.

 But I don’t know any deaf individuals.
 What do I do?